 Is there any better comfort food than this old fashioned meatloaf recipe?
-Especially a meatloaf that’s perfect in texture and flavor.
+Especially a meatloaf that’s perfectly fork tender and juicy with flavor.
 Who needs a cozy blanket when you’ve got comfort food like this.
 This recipe uses 2 pounds of ground beef, perfect for serving that hungry family.
 Let’s take a look.

-Note for those who need to know, this is a meatloaf recipe without milk.
+Note for those who need to know, this is a dairy free meatloaf recipe without milk.

 Ingredients You’ll Need